-- - To oversee the relationship with the external auditors including: - Approval of their remuneration; - Approval of their terms of engagement; - Assessing annually their independence and objectivity taking into account the regulatory requirements and the relationship with the auditor as a whole; - Formulating a policy governing the provision of non-audit services by the external auditor and regularly monitoring the compliance therewith; and - Assessing annually their qualifications, expertise and resources and the effectiveness of the audit process. - To review with the external auditors, the audit plan, their evaluation of the system of internal controls, the audit report and any issues arising from the audit. - To meet regularly with the external auditors, at least twice a year, without the presence of the management, to discuss their remit and any issues arising from the audit, including the adequacy of the assistance given by the employees of the Company to the external auditors. - To review the guarterly and year end financial statements before tabling to the board focusing particularly on: - any changes in accounting policies and practices, - significant adjustments arising from the audit and other unusual events (if any), - compliance with accounting standards, relevant legislative framework and other legal requirements, - compliance with the Listing Requirements and all other applicable rules and regulations.
+- To review promptly all reports on the Group from the internal auditors. - To review and monitor the management's response to the findings and recommendations of the internal auditors. - To meet the head of the internal audit whenever deemed necessary, to discuss their remit and any issues arising from the internal audits carried out without the presence of the management.
+The head of internal audit shall be given the right of direct access to the chairman of the board and to the committee. - To consider and make recommendations to the board in relation to the appointment, reappointment or removal of the Company's external auditors, so that the same could be put to shareholders for approval at the annual general meeting. - To oversee the selection process of new auditors and if an auditor resigns, to investigate the issues leading to the resignation. - To oversee the relationship with the external auditors including: - Approval of their remuneration; - Approval of their terms of engagement; - Assessing annually their independence and objectivity taking into account the regulatory requirements and the relationship with the auditor as a whole; - Formulating a policy governing the provision of non-audit services by the external auditor and regularly monitoring the compliance therewith; and - Assessing annually their qualifications, expertise and resources and the effectiveness of the audit process. - To review with the external auditors, the audit plan, their evaluation of the system of internal controls, the audit report and any issues arising from the audit. - To meet regularly with the external auditors, at least twice a year, without the presence of the management, to discuss their remit and any issues arising from the audit, including the adequacy of the assistance given by the employees of the Company to the external auditors. - To review the guarterly and year end financial statements before tabling to the board focusing particularly on: - any changes in accounting policies and practices; - significant adjustments arising from the audit and other unusual events (if any); - compliance with accounting standards, relevant legislative framework and other legal requirements; and - compliance with the Listing Requirements and all other applicable rules and regulations.